Necessary and sufficient conditions for the strong local minimality of $C^1$ extremals on a class of non-smooth domains: Introduction

 The plan of the paper is as follows: in Section \ref{sec:definitions}, we state the general assumptions under which we establish our results.
 We further give all the required definitions on our domains as well as the generalised quasiconvexity conditions at the singular boundary.
-In Section \ref{sec:necessity}, we show that all these quasiconvexity at the boundary conditions are indeed necessary for a strong local minimiser and, in Section \ref{sec:sufficiency}, we state and prove the corresponding quasiconvexity-based sufficiency theorem which generalises the result of \cite{GM09} to the case of domains locally diffeomorphic to a polytope.
-Our strategy, broadly motivated by the work in \cite{JCCVMO}, crucially uses a generalisation of Zhang's result on spatially-local minimisers.
-The proof of this generalisation, in the general case under consideration, becomes notationally involved and potentially difficult to follow its, otherwise, simple and clear ideas.
-Hence, for the convenience of the reader, the lemma is proved in the simpler case of the domain being itself a polytope, though the result is stated for the general case.
+In Section \ref{sec:necessity}, we show that all these quasiconvexity at the boundary conditions are indeed necessary for a strong local minimiser and, in Section \ref{sec:sufficiency}, we state and prove the corresponding quasiconvexity-based sufficiency theorem which generalises the result of \cite{GM09} to the case of domains locally diffeomorphic to cones.
+Our strategy of proof shares many of the underlying ideas found in \cite{GM09}.
+However, in the present work we establish a G{\aa}rding inequality, that encapsulates the quasiconvexity conditions, and is crucially used to show that the concentrating part of a sequence of suitable variations does not lower the energy.
+On the other hand, in \cite{GM09} the behaviour of the energy on this concentrating part of the variations is handled via a localization argument.

+Our proof is broadly motivated by the work in \cite{JCCVMO}, and the resulting G{\aa}rding inequality comes as a generalisation of Zhang's result on spatially-local minimisers.
+The proof of this generalisation, in the general case under consideration, becomes notationally involved and potentially difficult to follow its otherwise simple and clear ideas.
+Hence, for the convenience of the reader, the lemma is proved in the simpler case of the domain being itself a cone, though the result is stated for the general case.
 The interested reader is referred to Section~\ref{sec:AppendDiffeom} for a full proof of the lemma.